IBM-Cloud/docs/local/index.md

 ### Relay
 {: #localrelay}

-Relay is the secure link between you enterprise network and {{site.data.keyword.IBM_notm}} Cloud Operations.
+Relay is the secure link between your enterprise network and {{site.data.keyword.IBM_notm}} Cloud Operations.
 The traffic over the relay connection is automated activity for serving and maintaining the {{site.data.keyword.Bluemix_local_notm}} platform, compute resources, and services for your instances.
 The traffic over the relay connection can be categorized as follows:

 * monitoring and events
 * security intelligence